patrickgold/jetpref/README.md

             // it back to the default value you set in the preference entry. entry.key == "foo_box_names" && entry.rawValue.contains("#") -> entry.reset()

-            // If we have a pref that does not exist nor is needed anymore we need to do nothing, the delete happens
+            // If we have a pref that does not exist nor is needed anymore we need to do nothing, delete happens
             // automatically!

-            // By default we keep each entry as is (you could also return entry directly but this is more readable) else -> entry.keepAsIs()
+            // By default, we keep each entry as is (you could also return entry directly but this is more readable) else -> entry.keepAsIs()
         }
     }